Cray-HPE/docs-csm/operations/network/management_network/validate_shcd.md

 #### Check Warnings

 **Critical:** The `Warnings` output will contain a section headed `Node type could not be determined for the following`.
-This needs to be carefully reviewed because it may contain site uplinks that are not tracked by CANU, and may also contain misspelled or mis-categorized nodes.
+This needs to be carefully reviewed because it may contain site uplinks that are not tracked by CANU, and may also contain misspelled or miscategorized nodes.
 As an example:

 For example: